Torben Ulrich: Biography

 In the 1950s, Ulrich had a New Orleans-type jazz band, playing clarinet.
-In the 2000s he was invited to collaborate using voice and texts with the Copenhagen free-jazz trio Clinch (Claus Bøje on drums, Peter Friis Nielsen on bass guitar, Christer Irgens-Møller/keyboards); they released the 2006 album "Dice, Done" (also with Lotte Anker (saxophone) and Steffen Poulsen (electronica)).
-In 2005 he founded the collaborative improvised music group "Instead Of", composed of Lori Goldston, cello; Angelina Baldoz, trumpet and flutes; Jaison Scott, drums; and Ulrich on voice/texts and "bag of tricks", releasing in 2007 the album "Live on Sonarchy".
-In 2007 he began recording with Danish pianist Søren Kjærgaard, releasing three albums over the next six years: "Suddenly, Sound: 21 songlines for piano, drainpipe, etc." (2009), "Alphabet, Peaceful, Diminished: 29 Proposals from the Towers of Babble" (2010) and "Meridiana: Lines Toward a Non-local Alchemy" (2014).
+In the 2000s, he was invited to use his voice and texts with the Copenhagen free-jazz trio Clinch (Claus Bøje on drums, Peter Friis Nielsen on bass guitar, Christer Irgens-Møller/keyboards); they released the 2006 album Dice, Done (also with Lotte Anker (saxophone) and Steffen Poulsen (electronica)).
+In 2005 he founded the collaborative improvised music group Instead Of, composed of Lori Goldston, cello; Angelina Baldoz, trumpet and flutes; Jaison Scott, drums; and Ulrich on voice/texts and "bag of tricks", releasing in 2007 the album Live on Sonarchy.
+In 2007 he began recording with Danish pianist Søren Kjærgaard, releasing three albums over the next six years: Suddenly, Sound: 21 songlines for piano, drainpipe, etc. (2009), Alphabet, Peaceful, Diminished: 29 Proposals from the Towers of Babble (2010), and Meridiana: Lines Toward a Non-local Alchemy (2014).
+In 2021, at the age of 92, Ulrich released the jazz record Oakland moments: cello, voice, reuniting (rejoicing), which featured him playing alongside cellist Lori Goldston.

 Ulrich began painting in 1971 when the Lions Club of Copenhagen asked a variety of politicians, actors, writers and others to make "a blue elephant" for a charity exhibit to benefit a senior center in Denmark.
 Instead, he explored what the imprint of the tennis ball might be, and in subsequent years created several series of works, "Imprints of Practice" and "Exsamplings of Play", using played tennis balls, skipped rope, and racquet frame and grip, primarily on rice paper.
-The works have been exhibited in Copenhagen, Paris, Dublin, New York, Los Angeles, Houston and Seattle, among others.
+The works have been exhibited in Copenhagen, Paris, Dublin, New York, Los Angeles, Houston, and Seattle, among other places.

-He has appeared in two Jørgen Leth films, Motion Picture (1969) and Moments of Play (1986).
-He co-directed (with Gil de Kermadec) and appeared in "The Ball and The Wall" (1988), and co-directed (with Rick New and Molly Martin) and appeared in "Body & Being: Before the Wall" (2002).
+Ulrich appeared in two Jørgen Leth films: Motion Picture (1969) and Moments of Play (1986).
+He co-directed (with Gil de Kermadec) and appeared in The Ball and The Wall (1988) and co-directed (with Rick New and Molly Martin) and appeared in Body & Being: Before the Wall (2002).

 In 2011, Ulrich began development with choreographer-dancer Beth Graczyk and composer-musician Angelina Baldoz on the dance project "Cacophony for 8 Players", which premiered in 2014 in Seattle.
-Ulrich is director and a performer in the work.
+Ulrich was the director of and a performer in the work.